Playing and Creativity

 Dancing on the natural beeswax with charcoal on my feet, a way of moving right into play!
 This way the dance informs the finished piece, getting me out of my ‘mind’.
 Love this way of working!

-- The Encaustic Iron: Finishing the Edges of Encaustic Panels - November 9, 2011
+- How to Finish the Edges of Panels with the Encaustic Iron - November 9, 2011

 - Painting in a grid: drawing the line! - March 17, 2011